 Seniors are embracing food delivery at record-breaking rates.
-A recent study found that one-in-four seniors have ordered groceries or food delivery during 2020,1 which was a significant increase from 2019; with food delivery becoming more accessible and popular with those in their golden years, why not give it a shot?
+A recent study found that one-in-four seniors ordered groceries or food delivery during 2020,1 which was a significant increase from 2019; with food delivery becoming more accessible and popular with those in their golden years, why not give it a shot?
 With a few clicks on your smartphone or computer, you can get healthy food delivered right to your doorstep.

-Over the past few months of quarantine, we at SeniorLiving.org have been quaran-cooking!
+Throughout quarantine, we at SeniorLiving.org have been quaran-cooking!
 (Forgive us for the awful pun; we couldn't resist).
 We've reviewed a dozen meal delivery services to find the best options for seniors on the market.
 From grocery delivery to gourmet dish reviews to microwavable meals enjoyed over Zoom calls with grandparents, we've done it all.
 Whether you're looking for something new, something easy, or something cheap to change up your routine during the COVID pandemic, we've got you covered.
 This guide will go over the different food delivery options and give you all the details on some of our favorite services.
 Without further ado, let's get into it!

 Table of Contents